yosoyoscar/Hacktoberfest-2018-First-Pull-Request/README.md

 # Hacktoberfest 2018 Easy First Pull Request

-Add your Name to this READ.ME file to Submit your first Pull Request for Hacktoberfest 2018!
+Add your Name to this README.md file to Submit your first Pull Request for Hacktoberfest 2018!

 1. Adly Loukil
 2. Arghyadeep Das